Gabaldonlab/perSVade/README.md

 CAVEATS:

 - Running docker requires root permissions, so that some users may have problems running perSVade with the docker image in the HPC clusters.

-- The sharing of data between the container and the host machine is not automatic (you need to specify mounting points with the -v option).
+- The sharing of data between the container and the host machine is not automatic, and you'll need to specify mounting points with (the -v option) for defining inputs of the pipeline and storing the outputs.
+- You need to know a bit of docker to view the logs of the pipeline.

 ### Option 2: Singularity image